-In a given year, an individual may participate as a PI, co-PI, or lead senior investigator of a subaward on no more than two preliminary proposals submitted in response to this solicitation.
+In a given year, an individual may participate as a PI, co-PI, or PI of a subaward on no more than two preliminary proposals submitted in response to this solicitation.
 Preliminary proposals in excess of the limit for any person will be returned without review in the reverse order received.
-"PI, co-PI, or lead senior investigator of a subaward" refer to the role an individual would play in a full proposal including all parts of a collaborative proposal.
+"PI, co-PI, or PI of a subaward" refer to how an individual would appear on a cover page or budget of a full proposal including all parts of a collaborative proposal.
 Exercised options to defer an Invited Full Proposal submission or bypass subsequent Preliminary Proposal submission count against this limit.
-Proposals submitted to this solicitation for joint consideration with the Natural Environment Research Council (NERC) of the United Kingdom or the U.S.-Israel Binational Science Foundation (BSF) count against this limit.
+Proposals submitted to this solicitation for joint consideration with the

+Natural Environment Research Council (NERC) of the United Kingdom or the U.S.-Israel Binational Science Foundation (BSF) count against this limit.
 Participating in a proposal as other senior personnel does not count against this limit.
 It is the responsibility of the submitters to confirm that the entire team is within the eligibility guidelines.
-Changes to the team post-submission to meet the eligibility limits will not be
+Changes to the team post-submission to meet the eligibility limits will not be allowed.